The Jewish Historian Yosippon records a Fiery Angelic Army in the Sky in A.D. 66 That LITERALLY Fulfills 2 Thessalonians 1:6-10

 Verse 7 and Revelation 19:11-14 are detailed descriptions of the first manifestation of Christ during the second coming in which Jesus is seen coming on the clouds of heaven.
 In Revelation 19:11-14, Jesus is seen riding a white horse at the head of an angelic army.
 These prophecies came to pass at the start of the Jewish revolt in A.D.
 66:

-2 Thessalonians 1:7 Commentary: The Jewish Historian Yosippon adds the Fact that this Angelic Army in the Sky of A.D.
+A Preterist Interpretation, Exposition and Commentary of 2 Thessalonians 1:7: The Jewish Historian Yosippon adds the Fact that this Angelic Army in the Sky of A.D.
 66 was composed of Soldiers that Blazed with Fire LITERALLY fulfilling 2 Thessalonians 1:7: “This will happen when the Lord Jesus is revealed from Heaven in Blazing Fire with His Powerful Angels.”

-The Medieval Jewish Historian Sepher Yosippon expounds upon this angelic army in the sky of A.D.
-66 by saying, “Moreover, in those days were seen chariots of fire and horsemen, a great force flying across the sky near to the ground coming against Jerusalem and all the land of Judah, all of them horses of fire and riders of fire.”[via]
-In the above two excerpts, the Jewish historians Josephus and Yosippon describe a heavenly army in the clouds much like the army Jesus led in Revelation 19:11-14 and 2 Thessalonians 1:7.
+The Medieval Jewish Historian Sepher Yosippon also mentions this angelic army seen at the start of the Jewish revolt in A.D.
+66: “Moreover, in those days were seen chariots of fire and horsemen, a great force flying across the sky near to the ground coming against Jerusalem and all the land of Judah, all of them horses of fire and riders of fire.”4 In the above two excerpts, the Jewish historians Josephus and Yosippon describe an army of angels in the clouds just like the army Jesus led in Revelation 19:11-14 and 2 Thessalonians 1:7.
 In these two historical excerpts one can see how 2 Thessalonians 1:7 was explicitly fulfilled in A.D.
 66 when “the Lord Jesus [was LITERALLY] revealed from heaven in blazing fire with his powerful angels.”

 2 Thessalonians 1:7 Commentary: According to Acts 9:3-6 and Revelation 1:13-16, Jesus’ Resurrection Body was Further Glorified after His Ascension into Heaven such that it Beamed with Radiance like Blazing Fire.
 Thus Jesus’ Body took on a Form similar to that of the Angels of Heaven (2 Corinthians 11:14 and Matthew 28:2-3).